 - 64GB storage with microSD card slot

 While the home button has gone the fingerprint scanner hasn’t.
-This is now on the back of the S8 Edge/Plus, which we like the idea of.
+This is now on the back of the S8 Edge/Plus, which we like the idea of, but not the execution.
 There are quite a few phones with this setup from LG and Huawei and we find it easier to unlock phones than with a home button on Galaxy or iPhones.
 That’s because the fingerprint sensor is where your index finger naturally rests when taking your phone out of your pocket or bag.
+Unfortunately Samsung has opted to place the scanner quite high and next to the camera so we sometimes miss it when reaching.
+It’s the one minor flaw in an otherwise outstanding design.

-Of course the Galaxy S8 Edge and S8 Plus will be water-resistant.
+Of course the Galaxy S8 Edge and S8 Plus are water-resistant.
 Just like the previous model they will be IP68 certified which means they can withstand being soaked in up to 5 feet of water for 30 minutes.
 It’s a great feature and we’re glad Samsung has kept it.

 To improve security Samsung will also add an iris scanner to the S8 Edge.
 That means it can be securely unlocked by recognising your eye.
 Everyone’s eyes are unique so this is another high level security feature that will be great for corporations thinking of making the S8 Edge their company phone.